Miami Trace Local School District

 Fax: (740) 335-1959

 Miami Trace High School was opened in 1962 to serve students in grades 9-12.
 Extensive renovations to the school were completed in 2010 utilizing interest monies from the Miami Trace Elementary School project.
 Upgraded electrical service provided improved lighting, air conditioning in all learning spaces, and a new intercom and phone system throughout the facility.
 A partnership with the Great Oaks Career and Technical Institute brought industrial technology programs to the school with 24 state of the art learning modules for the students with such components as aerodynamics, HVAC, robotics and many others.
 The former wood and metal shops were completely renovated.
 Improvements to the home stadium seating, a re-surfaced track, new asphalt around the site and preparations to the grounds to provide play fields for our students occurred.
-A new middle school will be completed and ready for students in January 2011.
-The 600 student facility will house grades 6-8.
+A new middle school was completed and ready for students in February 2011which houses 600 students in grades 6-8.
 It is situated on site with Miami Trace High School and Miami Trace Elementary School, bringing our entire operations together onto one central campus.
 The Miami Trace Preschool, a state licensed preschool, was added in 1994 to serve four and five year-old children.
 Currently, Miami Trace Elementary School serves students from preschool age through grade five.
 It began operating as a centralized school for our PK-5 students in August 2008.